 Each property is unique and should be carefully surveyed by a ventilation surveyor to check it is suitable for the installation of a PIV unit.

 Where a property is not suitable, we may have other ventilation solutions which could be installed, such as extractor fans and alternate flow fans.

 PIV units have been preventing and curing condensation dampness related problems in homes for decades.
 They are also used to control other indoor air pollutants and have even proven to be an effective means for reducing Radon gas in some properties.

-A positive input ventilation system gently forces air from the loft around a building.
+A positive input ventilation system gently forces air from the loft around a building (Roof Type).
 It reduces humidity and eliminates condensation, black mould and mildew.
 It is an effective and inexpensive way of eliminating black mould and takes maximum advantage of solar gain and warm air stratification.

 Overall savings in central heating costs may be possible due to the recirculation of warm air at ceiling height.

-The unit is positioned in the loft above the landing in a house or central hallway of a bungalow, the system then re- circulates air to a temperature of 10 degrees Celsius.
+The roof type PIV unit is positioned in the loft above the landing in a house or central hallway of a bungalow, the system then re- circulates air around the property.